denilsonsa/udev-joystick-blacklist/README.md

 In October 2015, I decided to move the file to [this GitHub repository][github].
 That way, it will be easier to make changes, to fork, to receive notifications, and essentially to maintain it.

 Ideally, the bug in the Linux kernel should be fixed, so that this repository (which is essentially just a workaround) wouldn't be needed anymore.
+However, it's also possible those devices are incorrectly reporting their own capabilities, and thus the operating system is just following the device descriptors.
+Given there is [a report of this issue on Windows](https://github.com/spurious/SDL-mirror/commit/87928f6cbd875c771b9647ff471ec6a37bd52491), that could be the case.

 ## License